ABOLISH THE TAX LIEN SALE

 Although this fight is still ongoing, our efforts garnered several victories in the years since the campaign began, including a 3-year moratorium on the sale itself, public funding to support homeowners and reforms to the policy itself.

-Most recently, we forced the introduction of two bills that will end the lien sale as we know it.
-This legislation will authorize a publicly accountable land bank to handle city debt and will prioritize CLTs to keep residents in their homes and preserve these homes as affordable housing for generations.
+Most recently, we forced the introduction and passage of two bills that will end the lien sale as we know it.
+These laws authorize a publicly accountable land bank to handle city debt and will prioritize keeping residents in their homes.
+We are currently working to shape the implementation of a just and equitable replacement system that will fuel the growth of community ownership and prioritize CLTs for disposition.

 LEGISLATION

-• Intro 1420 (CM Nurse): The proposed bill would require the DOF commissioner to transfer/sell any liens that the city has an interest in are held in a lien sale trust to a land bank within six months of its creation.
+• Local Law 65 of 2026: The law requires the DOF commissioner to transfer/sell any liens held by a tax lien trust that the city has an interest in to a land bank within six months of its creation.

 2. Expand outreach, organizing and support to low-income homeowners who are struggling with tax and mortgage debt.